mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 # YANG and RDF
 As mentioned above, there are more than enough models already in the telecom domain.
 Chief among them (from the IETF point of view) is YANG.
-The YANG modelling language already has many ways to augement and extend the model, but these extensions are very formal and not very dynamic.
+The YANG modelling language already has many ways to augment and extend the model, but these extensions are very formal and not very dynamic.

 ## Data catalog for YANG data sources